Troubleshooting

 3. Recovery typically completes in under one minute.
 If failover takes longer, capture journalctl -u sixfab-connect -n 200 for support.

-GPIO and USB Issues
+GPIO Add-on and USB

-The GPIO Add-on port is an RJ45 connector exposing six configurable CM4 GPIO pins (SPI5, UART4, UART0, I2C2, I2C3) at 3.3 V logic, plus a 5 V / 1 A power output gated by GPIO 21.
+The GPIO Add-on port is an RJ45 connector exposing six configurable Raspberry Pi CM4 GPIO pins (SPI5, UART4, UART0, I2C2, I2C3) at 3.3 V logic, plus a 5 V / 1 A power output gated by GPIO 21.
 The two USB 2.0 ports share a 1 A combined current budget.

 GPIO Add-on port has no 5 V output